Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Architecture of a WaaS broker

-Another important aspect of the services of the cloud provider is the pricing model. \textit{On-demand} is the oldest and most well-known pricing model: the cloud provider offers various services at pre-determined prices, and the user can lease resources on a pay-as-you-go basis.
-This means the user launches an instance of a resource whenever needed and terminates it when the task is complete, paying only for the time the resource was used, without any long-term commitment.
-Historically, users were charged by the hour, but now, major providers such as Amazon charge users per second.
-In contrast, the \textit{reserved} pricing model allows the user to lease resources for an extended period (typically one year or more) at a significant discount compared to on-demand resources (around 40\% off in Amazon).
-Finally, the \textit{spot} pricing model enables users to access the cloud provider's excess computing capacity at a substantial discount (up to 80\% in Amazon).
-However, these resources are highly unreliable, as the cloud provider can reclaim them with as little as two minutes' notice.
+Another important aspect of the services of the CSPs is the pricing model. \textit{On-demand} is the oldest and most well-known pricing model: the CSP offers various services at pre-determined prices, and the user can lease resources on a pay-as-you-go basis.
+Historically, users were charged by the hour, but now, major CSPs charge users per second.
+In contrast, the \textit{reserved} pricing model allows the user to lease resources for an extended period (typically one year or more) at a significant discount compared to on-demand resources.
+Finally, the \textit{spot} pricing model enables users to access the CSP's excess computing capacity at a substantial discount.
+However, these resources are highly unreliable, as the CSP can reclaim them with as little as two minutes' notice.
 Therefore, the user must plan accordingly to manage this uncertainty \cite{lin2022methods}.
 The final pricing model pertains to the FaaS model, in which the user is typically billed based on the number of function invocations, the time it takes for execution, and the computational resources allocated to the function instance, particularly memory.

 Figure \ref{fig:WaaS} shows that the WaaS broker consists of four components: \textit{negotiation and pricing}, \textit{task scheduler}, \textit{resource provisioner}, and \textit{monitoring and fault tolerance}.
 The \textit{negotiation and pricing} component interacts with the user.
 It receives the user's workflow along with its required QoS and determines if it can meet the requirements.
 If the answer is yes, it specifies the price for running the workflow.
-It is reasonable for the price to be lower than what the user would pay by directly leasing resources from the provider.
+It is reasonable for the price to be lower than what the user would pay by directly leasing resources from the CSP.
 However, the WaaS broker must also generate a profit.
 This can be achieved by efficiently using leased resources, sharing them between different workflows, and utilizing pricing models such as reserved instances to reduce the cost of workflow execution.